timrobot/SimpleSim/README.md

 ```

 ### Example
 You will notice that the interface to the simulation engine is very similar to Gym's interface, for good reason.
 It's quite simple to read, and easy to get up and running.
+For example, to import the tennis ball clawbot environment:

 ```python
 from sim3d import TennisBallClawbotEnv